mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 app config = serve botApi $ initBotServer config
 ```

-Now we need to change our `botServer` function signature to return `ServerT BotAPI Bot` because we want to work with `Bot` monad and implement an `initBotServer` function that will do natural transformation for it.
+Now we need to change our `botServer` function signature to return `ServerT BotAPI Bot` because we want to work with `Bot` monad and implement an `initBotServer` function that will do natural transformation from our `Bot` monad to to Servant's `ExceptT ServantErr IO` and initialize server.

 ```haskell
 botServer :: ServerT BotAPI Bot